Eucalyptus crenulata, Buxton Gum or Silver Gum, is a medium-sized tree that will reach a height of 12 metres, with a spread to 10 metres.

 The fruit of eucalypts are a woody capsule (commonly called ‘gum nuts’) which come in a wide variety of shapes with the top part having a sunken, flat or raised disc and with the valves inserted, disc-level, exserted to strongly exserted.
 In this species, the small fruit is cup shaped, about 6 mm long and wide, and carried in tight clusters.

 Eucalyptus crenulata is a versatile species that will survive and thrive in both moist and well-drained situations.
 It is known to be cultivated and reported to be moderately easy to grow.
 There are probably more plants in cultivation than occur in the wild.
 This species has been used as a street tree.
 The foliage is also popular in floral arrangements.

 The species is probably too large for suburban gardens but would be at home on rural properties.

 The foliage provides a contrast with other foliage in the garden.
 Leaf-eating insects such as scarabs seem to leave the foliage of the Buxton Gum alone.

 A nice addition to any garden to add contrasting height, foliage texture and ecological values.

 Propagate from seed.

+crenulata – Latin meaning ‘crenulate’ – a condition where the leaf edges (margins) have continuous fine and small wavy or curved and even segments of teeth.
 The species was named from material collected in the Acheron Valley, near Buxton in 1938.